viktorlott/Video-Conference/README.md

   - WebRTC
   - Socket IO
   - Janus WEBRTC - Connecting to rooms etc
-    - Custom module was built to connect to janus-server
+    - Custom module was built to communicate with janus-server

 #### Functions